alfonsosaera/gGENEplot/README.md

 ![](README_files/sequence7.png)

 However, a caveat of using genbank files is that mRNA transcript names and CDS transcript names do not have the same exact name so it is difficult to make an automatic parser.
-The function has two ways of dealing with this problems, providing the order of the transcripts or the names.
+The function has two ways of dealing with this problem, providing the order of the transcripts or the names.

 ### Correcting transcript order